Humanities Research Grants

 Fall 2017 Competition: apply by October 27

 On behalf of the Society for the Humanities, the Humanities Council awards modest grants for research in the humanities from a fund provided by the Vice Provost for Research.

-Applicants may wish to bear in mind that the total amount of money to be awarded is $35,000.
 Normally ranging from $1,500-$3,000, these grants are intended for Cornell faculty members holding regular appointments in humanities departments.
 Proposals may be brief (2-4 pages); basic budgets are required.

 The Council invites applications under three headings:

 I. Research Support for Faculty in the Humanities

 The Council invites applications from tenured and tenure-track faculty in the Humanities for support of travel and research projects.
 The full range of projects, from those in planning to those near completion, are welcome for consideration.
 Recently tenured faculty are particularly encouraged to submit proposals in support of second book projects.

 The Humanities Council invites applications for the support of projects involving collaborative work with one or more scholars from abroad.
 Preference will be given to interdisciplinary and innovative proposals that may have a methodological impact and, above all, involve interested faculty and students in such activities as seminars and round-tables.